canonical/opensearch-operator/docs/how-to/integrate-with-an-application.md

 juju remove-relation opensearch <application>
 ```

-## Integrate an application outside of juju with OpenSearch
+## Integrate an application outside of Juju with OpenSearch

-The `data-integrator` charm is a bare-bones charm that allows for central management of database users, providing support for different kinds of data platform products (e.g. MongoDB, MySQL, PostgreSQL, Kafka, etc) with a consistent, opinionated and robust user experience.
+The `data-integrator` charm is a bare-bones charm that allows for central management
+of database users, providing support for different kinds of data platform products
+(e.g. MongoDB, MySQL, PostgreSQL, Kafka, etc) with a consistent, opinionated
+and robust user experience.

 ### Deploy the `data-integrator` charm